The remarkable longevity of a 16th century song and tune

 … you’re never more than six feet away from a rat;

-… Henry VIII wrote Greensleeves for noblewoman Anne Boleyn, who wore green sleeves to show she was a gardener, to hide her scarred arms, and to show she was doing a bit of prostitution on the side;
+… Henry VIII wrote Greensleeves for Anne Boleyn, who wore green sleeves to show she was a gardener, to hide her scarred arms, and to show that she was doing a bit of prostitution on the side;

 … the TV series The Tudors was a faithful historical documentary;